-For example, this year The Salvation Army and Entenmann’s will deliver donuts to more than 8,500 veterans, coast to coast.
+For example, in 2020, The Salvation Army and Entenmann’s delivered donuts to more than 8,500 veterans, coast to coast.

-In Arizona, Bashas’ Family of Stores is holding a donut Flavor Craze Contest where entrants suggest a donut flavor.
+In Arizona, Bashas’ Family of Stores held a donut Flavor Craze Contest where entrants suggested a donut flavor.

-In California, The Salvation Army and Bakemark will host the third-annual Donut Eating Championship on the USS Midway in San Diego.
-Superstars from Major League Eating will be on hand, including number one ranked Female Competitive Eater, Miki Sudo.
+In California, The Salvation Army and Bakemark hosted the third-annual Donut Eating Championship on the USS Midway in San Diego.
+Superstars from Major League Eating were on hand, including number one ranked Female Competitive Eater, Miki Sudo.

-In Hawaii, Daylight Donuts, Dunkin’, Regal Bakery, and 7-Eleven will donate proceeds from Donut Day sales to local Salvation Army units.
+In Hawaii, Daylight Donuts, Dunkin’, Regal Bakery, and 7-Eleven donated proceeds from Donut Day sales to local Salvation Army units.

-And across the West, all 110 Salvation Army Family Stores in the Western United States will have free donuts for customers on Donut Day during regular business hours.
+And across the West, all 110 Salvation Army Family Stores in the Western United States offered free donuts to customers on Donut Day during regular business hours.

 - Find a Donut Day event in your area June 7.

 - Visit westernusa.salvationarmy.org to find The Salvation Army nearest you.

 - Give to support the fight for good in your community.